NicoVogel/jakb/Gitlab/README.md

 ### Users

-Connect to achiva and create a user with read access and a user with read/write access.
+Connect to Archiva and create a user with read access and a user with read/write access.
 The read user is used in the local maven build and the other user will be used from gitlab to store the files in the repository.

 You can also use only one User, this is up to you.

 ### Settings

 One important step is to allow redepolyment.
 Log in as root and open the *Repositories* tab.
 Click on the *pen* for the **internal** repository.
-There is a checkbox **Block Redeployments** make sure that it is not checked!
+There is a checkbox **Block Redeployments** make sure that it is **not checked**!

 ## last configuration steps

 update values in mvn_build.launch and in gitlab CI values Open the mvn_build.launch and replace the **###value###** in the **mapEntry** nodes.

-- MAVEN_REPO_URL: achiva url with port (http://\<ip>:\<port>)
+- MAVEN_REPO_URL: Archiva url with port (http://\<ip>:\<port>)
-- MAVEN_REPO_USER: achiva read-only user name
+- MAVEN_REPO_USER: Archiva read-only user name
-- MAVEN_REPO_PASS: achiva read-only user password
+- MAVEN_REPO_PASS: Archiva read-only user password

 Open gitlab and navigate to your project, than go to *Settings*, *CI / CD* and click on **Expand** at *Variables*.
 Enter the following key value pairs:

-- MAVEN_REPO_URL: achiva url with port (http://\<ip>:\<port>)
+- MAVEN_REPO_URL: Archiva url with port (http://\<ip>:\<port>)
-- MAVEN_REPO_USER: achiva user name
+- MAVEN_REPO_USER: Archiva user name
-- MAVEN_REPO_PASS: achiva user password
+- MAVEN_REPO_PASS: Archiva user password

 ## add .gitlab-ci.yml to the project

-Now that everyting is up and running, we can add the file which enables Gitlab-CI.
+Now that everything is up and running, we can add the file which enables Gitlab-CI.
 Copy the file **.gitlab-ci.yml** into your project.
-Now after every commit a build, test and deploy is done.
+Now after every commit a build, test and a deployment is done.

 > [more about gitlab ci config](https://docs.gitlab.com/ce/ci/yaml/)

-## autcleanup of used gitlab-runner container
+## autocleanup of used gitlab-runner container

-Sadly the container are not removed after usage.
+Sadly the containers are not removed after usage.
 They will slowly fill up your space.
 You can check out a handy solution I found here: https://gitlab.com/gitlab-org/gitlab-runner-docker-cleanup

 # Issues I came across

 ## job is not distributed to a runner which is availiable

-My problem was that my job was in the pipline, but the gitlab-runner which was availiable did not want to communicate with gitlab.
+My problem was that my job was in the pipeline, but the gitlab-runner which was available did not want to communicate with gitlab.

 **Solution**